StewartOng/fraud-detection-infra/README.md

 ________________________________________
 💡 Operational Insights

-•	Logs are your friend: CloudWatch logs are vital to diagnose issues with Lambda execution or failed SNS calls.
+•	Logs are our friend: CloudWatch logs are vital to diagnose issues with Lambda execution or failed SNS calls.

 •	Testing in Console: Lambda's test feature is great for simulating input and viewing real-time results.

-•	Hardcoded inputs are fine for testing, but you should eventually connect to a frontend or event source.
+We should eventually connect to a frontend or event source.

 •	SNS Email confirmation is mandatory before emails are delivered.